vincentarthur/VeoSpark/README.md

 -   **Image-to-Prompt Generation**: Upload a character, background, and/or prop image to generate a descriptive prompt using Gemini 2.5 Pro.
 -   **Image Imitation**: Upload an image, get a description from Gemini, customize the prompt, and generate a new image.
 -   **Prompt Translation**: Instantly translate generated prompts into different languages using Gemini 2.5 Flash.
 -   **Generation History & Caching**: Keep track of all your video and image generations.
-The history page now caches data for faster load times when switching between tabs.
+The history page now uses a session-level cache, so data is preserved when navigating between tabs, reducing redundant data fetching and improving performance.
 -   **Comprehensive Cost Analytics**: Monitor your spending with a detailed dashboard that provides a complete overview of both video and image creation costs.
 -   **Cost by Creative Project**: Analyze costs broken down by creative projects, allowing for better budget tracking and project management.
 -   **Project-Specific Cost-Limitation**: In addition to global cost controls, administrators can set specific cost limits for each creative project.
 This includes daily, weekly, and total cost limits, as well as the option to mark a project as unrestricted.